Zephira58/CC-Tweaked-Scripts/README.md

 > Usage: `autoMine` Ensure the Turtle is facing and next to the block your attempting to mine.

+#### botPlacer
+> Name: botPlacer

+> ID: `8PkWtV72`

+> Description: A simple fork off forkTunnel 1.6.0 it automaticly places turtles to create a strip mine with one command.

+> Usage: `<length> <skiptoo>` Please ensure that coal/fuel is in slot 1, and torches are in slot 2. and that turtles are in slot 3 for full effect
 #### theFlyingMan
 > Name: theFlyingMan